demisto/content-docs/content-repo/extra-docs/articles/PS-Remote.md

 ---
 title: Powershell Remoting - Configuration
-description: Overview Of how to configure your Windows enviornment and XSOAR for the Powershell Remoting integration.
+description: Overview of how to configure your Windows enviornment and XSOAR for the Powershell Remoting integration.
 ---

 ## Disclaimer